 - Power up the laptop and press ESC repeatedly until you get to the System Diagnostics menu.
 Once you do so, press the F11 key to gain entry to the System Recovery menu.

 - In the next screen, start by enabling the box associated with Show more restore points.
-Next, select a restore point that is dated before you started seeing the Fatal error C0000022, and press Next to continue.
+Next, select a restore point that is dated before you started seeing the error C0000022, and press Next to continue.

-- Once the previous state was mounted back, restart your computer and see if it’s able to boot without triggering the Fatal error C0000022.
+- Once the previous state was mounted back, restart your computer and see if it’s able to boot without triggering the error C0000022.
 If you’re still seeing the error, continue down with the next method below.

 Fortunately, you can start up your computer in Safe Mode and install the missing dependency update.
 Here’s what you need to do: